 6.5.1 General (informative)

 Clause 6.5 (Video communications) provides performance requirements that support users who communicate using sign language and lip-reading.
-For these users, good usability is achieved with Common Intermediate Format (CIF) resolution, a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms.
+For these users, good usability is achieved with Quarter Video Graphics Array (QVGA, 320 x 240) resolution, a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms.

-When the resolution is reduced to Quarter Common Intermediate Format (QCIF) and the frame rate drops to 12 frames per second the communication is still usable with some restrictions.

-A lower resolution causes less disturbance to the perception of sign language and lip-reading than that caused by a lower frame rate.
+Increasing the resolution and frame rate further improves both sign language (esp finger spelling) and lip reading, with frame rate being more important than resolution.

+Time differences between audio and video (asynchronicity) can have a great impact on lip reading - with video that lags behind audio having greater negative effect.

-Delay can be a problem in video communication.
+End-to-end latency can be a problem in video (sign) communication.
 Overall delay values below 0,4 s are preferred, with an increase in preference down to 0,1 s.
-Values over 0,8 s are felt to hinder a good sign conversation.
 Overall delay depends on multiple factors, including e.g. network delay and video processing.
 For this reason a testable requirement on minimum values for overall delay cannot be produced.

+NOTE: ITU-T Recommendation F.703 [i.38] defines and gives requirements for Total Conversation that relate to the integration of audio, RTT and video in a single user connection.

 6.5.2 Resolution